-To up-date our knowledge regarding the current status of research and information on the insecticide residues remain in farm gate and market samples of country bean, the level of detected insecticides residues above the Maximum Residue Limit (MRL) or not etc., at home and abroad an effort has been made to review the available literatures.
+To up-date our knowledge regarding the current status of research and information on the insecticide residues remain in farm gate and markets samples of cauliflower and bitter gourd, the level of detected insecticides residues above the Maximum Residue Limit (MRL) or not etc., at home and abroad an effort has been made to review the available literatures.
 Although the review could not be made so comprehensive due to limited scope and facility, it is hoped that most of the relevant information available in and around Bangladesh was collected and reviewed.
 It is revealed that most of the information on the aspects searched as mentioned above are mostly available from research station and information of farmers' field condition are scanty.
 However, asignificant number of study-reports on insecticides residues in vegetable cropsconducted under farmers' field conditions are available.
-The studies on thequantification of detected insecticides residues below or above the Maximum Residue Limit (MRL) of country bean in

-Bangladesh are rarely reported.
+The studies on the quantification of detected insecticides residues below or above the Maximum Residue Limit (MRL) of cauliflower and bitter gourd in Bangladesh are rarely reported.
 With this background, the information collected from different sources have been reviewed and presented below: